-5. OPTION 1 : DRUG MASTER FILE (DMF)
+5. OPTION 1 :DRUG MASTER FILE (DMF)

 - 5.1.
 The Drug Master File (DMF) is a document that may used to provide confidential detailed information about facilities, processes, or articles used in the manufacturing, processing, packaging, and storing of one or more human drugs. - 5.2.
-The DMF submitted to the NPCB should contain the information as required under sections listed in Part II S ACTD. - 5.3.
+The DMF submitted to the NPRA should contain the information as required under sections listed in Part II-S ACTD. - 5.3.
 DMF is generally created to allow an authorized party other than the holder of the DMF to refer the DMF without disclosing the contents of the file to any other party. - 5.4.
 The ICH M4Q Technical Guideline and ASEAN Common Technical Requirements (ACTR) / ACTD provide details on the information to be included in the API sections of an application dossier. - 5.5.
 Where the API and the finished product are manufactured by the same manufacturer, information on the production, quality control and stability of the API may be submitted as part of the dossier for the finished product (ACTD) rather than in a separate DMF.
-However, the company is not precluded from submitting a DMF for the API. - 5.6 The DMF is divided into two parts, namely the Open (or PRH's) part and the Closed (or restricted) part. - 5.7 The documents required for an application making a reference to a DMF are as follows:
+However, the company is not precluded from submitting a DMF for the API. - 5.6.
+The DMF is divided into two parts, namely the Open (or PRH's) part and the Closed (or restricted) part. - 5.7 The documents required for an application making a reference to a DMF are as follows:

-From the PRH:
+• From the PRH:

-- Open part of the DMF, as part of the submitted product dossier (the open part contains most of the information in Part II S (ACTD) - i.e. sections S1, S2.1 and S3 to S7);
+- Open part of the DMF, as part of the submitted product dossier (the open part contains most of the information in Part II-S (ACTD) i.e. sections S1, S2.1 and S3 to S7);

 - S1 General Information

 - 1.1 Nomenclature

 - 1.2 Structure

 - 1.3 General Properties

 - S2 Manufacture

-- 2.1 Manufacture(s) / Site of Manufacture
+- 2.1 Manufacture(s)/Site of Manufacture

+- ALL manufacturers involved in manufacturing process of API.

 - S3 Characterisation

-- 3.1 Elucidation of Structure and other Characteristics
+- 3.1 Elucidation of Structure and other Characteristics3.2 Impurities

-- 3.2 Impurities

-- S4 Control of API / Drug Substance
+- S4 Control of API/Drug Substance From API manufacturer:

-- 4.1 Specification
+- 4.1 Specification of API

 - 4.2 Analytical Procedures

 - 4.3 Validation of Analytical Procedures

-- 4.4 Batch Analysis
+- 4.4 Batch Analysis-minimum three batches

-- 4.5 Justification of Specification

-- S5 Reference Standards or Materials

-- S6 Container Closure System

-- S7 Stability